BookingBug/dev.bookingbug.com/docs/designer/index.md

 This can then be downloaded as a template ready for integration into your site and deployment.

-If your comfortable with development and you would prefer to use a local development environment rather than our in browser designer you can extend the SDK following the instructions below.
+If your comfortable with development and you would prefer to use a local development environment rather than our in browser designer you can extend the SDK.

+First Login and crate a new widget, The designer will create a set of default templates and CSS files that you can edit live in the browser.